 - Are plans in relation to either a suspected in-school case, a school outbreak or local outbreak adequate and robust?

 If you are in a vulnerable or higher risk category, you could ask:

 - Is the agency satisfied that the workplace is safe for you personally?

 If you have any concerns after going into any workplace, find out the name of the NEU rep and speak to them in the first instance.
-If there is no NEU rep, contact your NEU district officers.
+If there is no NEU rep, contact your NEU local officers.

 Seeking support if you are threatened with being penalised

 Employers should engage with any legitimate concerns from supply staff anxious about accepting offers of work.
 This applies just as much in moral terms to agencies, and certainly applies in legal terms to umbrella companies as legal employers.

 You should seek support from the NEU locally if you are threatened with any penalty for saying that you are not available to work on health or other reasonable grounds, or refusing to work in any workplace which you reasonably believe to be unsafe for you.